 It all started in 2010 when I met clog maker Trefor Owen at Whitby Folk Week, and subsequently went to train with him in the art of clog making.
-Having trained as a cabinetmaker, I had been attracted by cutting the wooden soles (which was fun) but in the end I found the leather uppers just as interesting.
+I had been attracted by cutting the wooden soles (which was fun) but in the end I found the leather uppers just as interesting.

 In 2012 (when I was good enough to actually sell leather items I’d made!)
 I launched the imaginatively-titled Simon Brock Handmade Leather Goods as an outlet for my range of high end bags and belts, which I still make occasionally.

 The development of Leather for Folkies

-When not making leather goods of the folkie or non-folkie variety, I am an active participant in the folk world, spending most weekends dancing with Flag & Bone Gang, Handsworth Sword Dancers and/or avant garde Cotswold outfit Black Hart Morris.
-I play a gaily-decorated accordion, dress up variously as St George and the Derby Tup in mumming plays, attend and organise Sheffield village carols sessions (in season!) and do a decent line in shanties.
+When not making leather goods or clogs, I am an active participant in the folk world, spending most weekends dancing with Flag & Bone Gang, as Dance Captain of Handsworth Sword Dancers and/or very occasionally jigging with avant garde Cotswold outfit Black Hart Morris.
+I play a gaily-decorated accordion, dress up as the Derby Tup in mumming plays, attend and organise Sheffield village carols sessions (in season!) and do a decent line in shanties.